Whiteknight/ParserObjects/docs/v5/sequences.md

 ### Working with strings

-`string`-based sequence types implement the `ICharSequenceWithRemainder` interface, which allows you to read out the entirety of the remaining buffer with the `.GetRemainder()` method:
+`char`-based sequence types implement the `ICharSequenceWithRemainder` interface, which allows you to read out the entirety of the remaining buffer with the `.GetRemainder()` method:

 ```csharp
 var remainder = sequence.GetRemainder();